How-to: Import and export data in Stradview

 The 'export specific frames' option can also be used to convert the current data into a numerical sequence of images, either for individual images, ranges of images, or the whole data set.
 If the original data is 16-bit, it will be converted to 8-bit according to the current 'windowing' before saving as an image.

-If the loaded data is a regular array, then it can also be exported to another data format (NIfTI or NRRD, compressed or raw) using the 'export image data' option.
+If the loaded data is a regular array, then it can also be exported to another data format (NIfTI or NRRD, compressed or raw, 16-bit or 8-bit) using the 'export image data' option.
 This means Stradview can be used as a tool to convert between any of the data formats it can read and either of these data formats.
 This is also true for non-regular data: in that case you just need to re-interpolate it first, as below.
+You can also use these options to reduce the memory requirements of a large 16-bit data set by saving it as a 'windowed' 8-bit data set instead.

 If you want to create a re-interpolated data set with images aligned in an alternative direction, then the 'export resliced data' option allows you to do this, so long as the reslice or ortho visualisations are currently visible.
 This will create a new data set, in native stradview ".sxi" format, aligned with (and the same size as) the current visualisation.
 If any surfaces have been created, then new outlines will also be saved, representing the intersection of each of these surfaces with the new images.
 You can save this new data as an image sequence or as a data set in another format by loading it back into Stradview, then using another 'export' option as above.